Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy

 If we take $u$ to be a point in $\mcG$, then Theorem \ref{theorem:CGGH} shows that $\mfhol'(\nabla^{\mcT}_I) = \mfhol'(\wtg_I) = \mfh_5$.
 Since $M_I$ is simply connected, $\Hol(\nabla^{\mcT}_I) = \Hoperator_5$.

-We could have avoided using Theorem \ref{theorem:CGGH} and instead showed directly the equality of the infinitesimal holonomy algebras by expanding the derivatives $\wtR_{ab \phantom{C}D, J_1 \cdots J_k}^{\phantom{ab} C}$ to third order in Christoffel symbols; using the relationship between the tractor and ambient curvature tensors, one can then show that the restrictions of $\psi_a$ to $\mcG$, $1 \leq a \leq 5$, which by construction are sections of $\End \mcT$, can all be produced by taking derivatives of tractor curvature. \end{proof}
+We could have avoided using Theorem \ref{theorem:CGGH} and instead showed directly the equality of the infinitesimal holonomy algebras by expanding the derivatives $\wtR_{ab \phantom{C}D, J_1 \cdots J_k}^{\phantom{ab} C}$ to third order in Christoffel symbols; using the relationship between the tractor and ambient curvature tensors, one can then show that the restrictions of $\psi_a$ to $\mcG$, $1 \leq a \leq 5$, which by construction are sections of $\End(\mcT)$, can all be produced by taking derivatives of tractor curvature. \end{proof}

-\begin{corollary} Let $I$ be a smooth function whose domain is open and connected.
-Then, the space $\mbaEs(c_I)$ of almost Einstein scales of $D_I$ is exactly the $2$-dimensional space $W$ of almost Ricci-flat scales identified in Proposition \ref{proposition:I(x)-parallel-null-vector-data}.
-Then, the rank of the conformal symmetry algebra of $c_I$ is
+\begin{corollary} Let $I$ be a smooth function on an open interval.
+Then, the space $\mbaEs(c_I)$ of almost Einstein scales of $D_I$ is exactly the $2$-dimensional space $\mcS$ of almost Ricci-flat scales identified in Proposition \ref{proposition:I(x)-parallel-null-vector-data}.
+Then, the dimension of the conformal symmetry algebra of $c_I$ is